im-open/set-environment-variables-by-scope/README.md

 #### `key-name`

 The resulting environment variable name.
 It does accept a wide variety of name convention formats including spaces, dashes, periods, and underscores.
 While it's been tested and found to be fairly flexible, it is possible to make environment variable names that aren't usable by one or more of the target action runner operating systems.

+**_Key names intended for use as output variables for in workflow references can only contain letters, numbers, dashes and underscores._** Any other punctuation or space characters cannot processed and will cause errors when attempting to reference them later in a workflow.

 #### `scope-array`